By Dady Chery

 Préval’s magic act continued to work on the foreign press while Canada’s visiting Minister of Foreign Affairs quietly unraveled his humanitarian package: a contribution of prisons, Canadian police, and Canadian prison guards to Haiti.

 Are we grateful?
 Yes.
 For every small sign that the WC commission is running scared.

-Simultaneously with the uprising in Port-au-Prince, there was a march in the city of Miragoane, a “pot concert” (banging of pots) in Cap-haïtien (north), and a sit-in before the regional parliamentary building in Jacmel (southeast).
+Simultaneously with the uprising in Port-au-Prince, there was a march in the city of Miragoane, a “pot concert” (banging of pots) in Cap-haïtien (North Department), and a sit-in before the regional parliamentary building in Jacmel (Southeast).

 The level of fear from those who are losing control has reached fever pitch.
 Reuters journalist Guyler C. Delva, who recently broke a story on the use of bribery to control the flow of information to the media, and Mr. René Civil, who officially announced the alliance of Lavalas with the GNB party, reported that they have become targets of death threats.

 Copyright © 2010 by Dady Chery.
 All Rights Reserved